-- If your incision is: - On your back: Do not get your incision wet for at least 7 days. - On your throat: Do not get your incision wet for at least 3 days. - In the shower, wash and dry as far as you can without bending.
-Have someone else wash and dry the rest of your body. - Once you are allowed to get your incision wet: - Let soap and water run gently over your incision.
+- Do not let your incision get wet for days. - When you shower, wash and dry as far as you can without bending.
+Have someone else wash and dry the rest of your body. - Once you are allowed to get your incision wet: - Let soap and water gently run over your incision.
 Do not rub the incision.
 Gently pat the area dry. - If your incision is still draining, you may apply a new dry gauze dressing after you shower. - Do not take a bath, sit in a hot tub, go swimming, or use a sauna until your incision is fully healed.